cake-build/website/input/docs/extending/addins/best-practices.md

 **_§5.1_** **Do** test the addin with the different [runners](/docs/running-builds/runners).

-> **Why?** .NET Tool, script runners and Cake Frosting have slight differences on what dependencies are loaded by the runner and how dependencies are loaded.
+> **Why?** .NET Tool and Cake Frosting have slight differences on what dependencies are loaded by the runner and how dependencies are loaded.

 :::{.alert .alert-info}
 Runners with which an addin is not compatible should be documented in the XML comment of the class containing the aliases.